 So, rather than seeking to be invisible, in situations with a power imbalance, interpreters need to seek to be more active and visible.
 Can you think of a situation where there is a greater power imbalance than when one deaf student is mainstreamed into a school that is totally designed for English-speaking students who cannot sign?

-Taking more active approaches fits in with the work of Robert Lee and Peter Llewellyn-Jones who have offered a new way of understanding our actions as interpreters.
-Using three dimensions of interpreting (presentation of self, interaction management, and alignment with participants), they offer a framework for understanding the roles that interpreters enact and the way that different situations and different consumers call for different roles.
+Taking more active approaches fits in with the work of Robert Lee and Peter Llewellyn-Jones, who have offered a new way of understanding our actions as interpreters.
+Using three dimensions of interpreting (presentation of self, interaction management, and alignment with participants), they offer a framework for understanding the roles that interpreters inhabit and the way that different situations and different consumers call for different roles.
 For interpreters working in schools, we clearly need to find a new role-space to lead to more success.

 Interpreters as Change Agents

 Part of redefining role-space includes the need to embrace a more active approach.
 At times, we are many things in the classroom: interpreter, language model, tutor, aide, and consultant.
 We also need to be an agent of change within the system as a whole, which is part of what I think it means to have a Deaf heart: recognizing that the system is not designed to serve deaf students and that we cannot simply shrug our shoulders, wave our hands, and collect a paycheck.
 Instead, we need to take an active role in changing the situation.

 Here are some examples of what that can look like:

 - Connect the student to the broader Deaf community.
 This can happen by attending community events or, if not possible (as in many rural areas), use video and web resources to let students see there is a Deaf world that they can be a part of.
 One interpreter in rural Alaska connected students via video and email with students at the Deaf school in Texas.